Fallout 4 can be pretty tough – unless you’re a god-tier Infiltrator like me.

 - Luck: 8

-Once you’ve attended to that basic requirement, turn your attention to our first key skill: Sneak.
+The first core Infiltrator perk is Sneak.
 Any time you can level up Sneak, do it.

 The next most important perks to pick up are Ninja and Action Boy/Girl.
 The first will increase your sneak attack damage, while the second will restore your VATS points faster.